jpzk/cursor-linux-sandbox/README.md

 Cursor and all the agents that Cursor runs have full user-level access to your system.
 This means they can read, write, and execute files anywhere your user account has permissions.
 Using `bwrap` (Linux namespaces), we can limit that access to only what's necessary - your workspace folder and Cursor's own settings.

-**It's not a silver bullet, it compartmentalizes Cursor from the system hence adding another layer of defense.**
+**It's not a silver bullet, it compartmentalizes Cursor from the system hence adding another layer of defense.** A viable alternative is running cursor and other agent frameworks inside a kernel-based virtual machine (KVM) and SSH'ing into it as a development environment.

 ## Quick Start